chumpitized/concurrent_virtual_arena_allocator/README.md

 }
 ```

-Now we risk calling `VirtualAlloc` redundantly across threads, but these calls will not fail (so there's no reason to call `VirtualFree`) and their frequency can be reduced by increasing the number of pages commited.
+Now we risk calling `VirtualAlloc` redundantly across threads, but these calls will not fail (so there's no reason to call `VirtualFree`) and their frequency can be reduced by increasing the number of committed pages.